What were the most famous comebacks of all time? For my purposes here, I will define a "comeback" as

 Candidates for the greatest comebacks of all time include Tiger Woods, Muhammad

-Ali, Michael Jordan, Thomas Edison, Albert Einstein, Elvis Presley, The Beatles,
+parents), Alexander the Great, Thomas Edison, Albert Einstein, Elvis Presley, the Beatles,

 Abraham Lincoln, Ulysses S. Grant, Winston Churchill, Chrysler, Apple, and an